Grounds for contesting a will

 • Common reasons for challenge include undue influence, lack of testamentary capacity, and procedural errors

-• The person challenging a will must have legal standing and provide supporting evidence
+• A person challenging a will generally has legal standing and provides supporting evidence.

 • Court involvement may be necessary to resolve disputes

-• Time limits apply to bringing a challenge
+• Time limits may apply to bringing a challenge, connected to particular stages of proceedings.

 Common situations